RudieKat/oldie/bitops.md

 	jcz 0x0 ;jump to a constant location just for the hell of it ;END
 </code></pre>
-<p>As you can tell we don’t need temporary storage when for this particular method but that also destroys the initial values<br>
+<p>As you can tell we don’t need temporary storage for this particular method but that also destroys the initial values<br>
 Another variant would be to use two temporarily declared addresses and init those early.
 That might look like this</p>
 <pre><code>.data
 		.a 0x122